Schedule: Weeks 6-10

 - Three specific references to Cox

-- Three specific references to episodes of Mad Men, seasons 1.
+- Three specific references to episodes of Mad Men.
 You’ll need to show a clear understanding of the first season as well as “The Mountain King” (S2 E12) and “The Summer Man” (S4 E8).

 - Three specific references to different scholarly sources (which can include Migglebrink, but not Havrilesky)